romeerez/orchid-orm/docs/src/guide/where.md

 `between` also works with numeric, dates, and time columns, it takes an array of two elements.

-Both elements can be of the same type as a column, a sub-query, or a raw query.
+Both elements can be of the same type as a column, a sub-query, or a raw SQL expression.

 ```ts
 db.table.where({